- 3 shallots

 - 500g pkt minced chicken (or lamb)

-- 2 fresh (or freeze dried) lime leaf, cut into fine strips with scissors
+- 2 fresh (or freeze dried) lime leaves, cut into fine strips with scissors

 Lime leaves are obtained from the kaffir lime, which is not a true lime at all but rather a…